aedin/PCAworkshop/README.md

-# Hitchhiker's Guide to Matrix Factorization and PCA: Demystifying dimensionality reduction
+# Dimension Reduction for Beginners: Hitchhiker's Guide to Matrix Factorization and PCA

 # Instructor(s) name(s) and contact information